 To apply for an HECM, you must be at least 62 years old, receive counseling from a certified reverse mortgage counselor, have no federal debt, own most or all of the equity in your home and be able to pay for property tax, homeowners insurance and other living expenses.
 The maximum loan available for an HECM is $625,000.

 Once you have been approved for an HECM, you must remain in your home, where you will no longer pay mortgage.
 You will receive monthly payments, a lump sum or a line of credit in exchange for the equity in your home.
 As long as you continue to meet the terms of your contract, you can live in your home until your death or you decide to end your contract.

-For both HECM and proprietary reverse mortgage options, you have the choice of how you would like to receive your payment.
+Receiving Your Payout – For HECM reverse mortgage options, you have the choice of how you would like to receive your payment.
 Some of our clients choose to receive their payment in a lump sum, while others benefit from a monthly supplemental income or a line of credit.
-If you live in the Mountain Brook, contact Reverse Mortgage Alabama for a free consultation about your home and your financial goals.
-We offer honest advice and can help you explore all of your options.
+If you live in the Gardendale or Mount Olive, Alabama call Scott Underwood “Alabama’s Reverse Mortgage Guy” with any questions or for a free consultation about your home and your financial goals.
+We offer honest advice and can help you explore all of your options..